Left & Right

-UPDATE: Left & Right was a 2018 Children’s Book Council of Australia Honour Book in the Eve Pownall Information Books category.
-This is the judge’s report:
+Left & Right was named an Honour Book in the 2018 Children’s Book Council of Australia Book of the Year Awards, in the Eve Pownall Information Books category.

 One of the more interesting features of Left & Right is the surprise turn that the development of the topic takes around page 15 of the book.
 To that point the reader is taken through personal psycho-physical aspects of the topic, including eye and ear preferences, enlivened by clear and colourful graphics and photographs.
 Then, the text takes, well, a left turn into history, via Ancient Greek and China, into metaphysical aspects of left and right; the sinister side of the sinistral.
 Young readers may be surprised that left-handedness was once almost a death sentence; they will surely be surprised that, until fairly recently, it could mean a rap over the knuckles — left knuckles — in school.

 A second outstanding feature of this book is the use of graphics and photography.
 The attributions reveal that none of these were created specifically for the book; they were taken from Shutterstock sources.
 Imagine the patience it must have taken to select images so perfect for the text.
 It’s easy to sense, though, the determination to make this an exciting reading and learning experience for the young.
 The colours of the graphics pop as they explain the statistical place of the reader in this dualistic world.
 The striking photography ranges in subject from a chilling reaction to sinistrophobia; to the happy playfulness of a kitten chasing a goldfish; and the dramatic standoff between a knight and a castle.
 Each in its own way represents how left-right sidedness pervades our daily world.